The common interfaith image of “God as a mountain with many paths” needs some tweaking to make more theological sense.

 For my Sunday School class, I have created the below graphic to help them understand what atonement means and the varieties of understandings of what it took for humanity to be reconciled to God.
 Here’s the lesson: The word atonement comes from sixteenth-century English and literally means at-one-ment.
 Atonement is the process of reconciliation between […]

-Atonement from Jesus’ Life, Not His Death What happened on the Cross?
+What happened on the Cross?
 Before that…why are you asking at Christmas?
 We’re talking about baby Jesus not Jesus on the Cross!
 Weirdo!!
-The following is an attempt to offer a middle ground between blood atonement (Jesus’ death atoned for our sins) and exemplary atonement (Jesus’ life atoned […]
+The following is an attempt to offer a middle ground between blood atonement (Jesus’ death atoned for our sins) and exemplary atonement (Jesus’ life atoned for our sins), and in doing so, […]